 CapitolMac has been here for a while.
-We first opened our doors way back in 1990, in Richmond, Virginia, as the region’s original, local source for Apple products and support.
-Now, right off the bat, you might notice something: 1990 is a very long time before there were any Apple Stores (which began opening in 2001).
+We first opened our doors way back in 1984 (the year the Macintosh was introduced), in Richmond, Virginia, as the region’s original, local source for Apple products and support.
+Now, right off the bat, you might notice something: 1984 is a very long time before there were any Apple Stores (which began opening in 2001).

 And to this day, we get referrals from the Apple Store for repairs they’d rather not do (or can’t do), for onsite support and service (a service they don’t provide), and even for add-on products they don’t sell.
 And when you search the Apple website for places to buy or service Apple products, we come up in the search results, alongside the Apple Store.
 (Now consider how many corner phone and computer repair places there are in your city, and how virtually none of them come up in those same search results.)